The OHSU Knight Cancer Institute offers advanced care for ovarian cancer. This includes:

 Tissue analysis: Part of the tumor may be removed in a biopsy, using a needle or minimally invasive laparoscopic procedure.
 Most of the time, though, tissue is analyzed after it’s surgically removed as part of cancer treatment.

-Genetic testing: If you are diagnosed with ovarian cancer, your care team will recommend testing for inherited mutations such as BRCA1 and BRCA2 with a blood test or cheek swab.
-They can use results to help develop your care plan.
+Genetic testing: If you are diagnosed with ovarian cancer, your care team will recommend testing for inherited mutations, such as in the BRCA1 and BRCA2 genes, with a blood test or cheek swab.
+They can use results to guide your care plan.

 Ovarian cancer types

-Ovarian epithelial: This type, accounting for about 90 percent of ovarian cancers, occurs when cancer cells grow on the thin tissue that covers the ovary.
+Ovarian epithelial: This type, accounting for about 90% of ovarian cancers, occurs when cancer cells grow on the thin tissue that covers the ovary.

 Fallopian tube: Cancer cells can form at the end of the fallopian tubes, which connect the ovaries to the uterus, and spread to the ovaries.